-York Central is a 72 hectare development area on the edge of the city centre, between York Railway Station and Water End.
+York Central is the large brownfield site to the west of the city’s railway station.
 It lies between the A19 and A59 road corridors, and is contained by operational rail lines.

 - 1,000 to 2,500 homes